Myanmar army clash with insurgents kills five Rohingya: lawmaker, residents

 Myanmar army artillery shells hit the village of Bu Ta Lone, killing four people, the Arakan Army spokesman said in a message.

 The MP, a health worker who treated the injured, and a villager said at least five Rohingya, members of a persecuted Muslim minority, had died.
+A 12-year-old boy was among them, the villager said.

+Military spokesmen did not respond to phone calls from Reuters seeking additional details.
+A government spokesman sent a text message saying he was in a meeting.

 There were conflicting accounts of the number of Rohingya injured, which ranged from six to 11, along with several members of the state’s Rakhine ethnic majority.